abdoz/python/README.md

 # python-
-new to python will add new programs weekly
+new to python will add programs weekly